StackVista/stackstate-docs/use/alerting/kubernetes-monitors.md

 ### Out of memory for containers

 It is important to ensure that the containers running in your Kubernetes cluster have enough memory to function properly.
-Out of memory (OOM) conditions can cause containers to crash or become unresponsive, leading to restarts and potential data loss.
+Out-of-memory (OOM) conditions can cause containers to crash or become unresponsive, leading to restarts and potential data loss.
 To monitor for these conditions, StackState set up a check that detects and reports OOM events in the containers running in the cluster.
 This check will help you identify any containers that are running out of memory and allow you to take action to prevent issues before they occur.

 ### Pod Readiness